Zico (footballer): Fenerbahçe

 In July 2006, signed a two-year deal with Fenerbahçe.
-He won the league title in 2007 and won Turkish Super Cup on the first year of his job.
-Under his command Fenerbahçe has qualified from UEFA Champions League 2007–08 groups stage for the first time of club's history and beat Sevilla FC to become a quarter-finalist in 2007–08 season.
-So far, he also is the team's most successful manager in the history of the European arena.
+He won the league title in 2006-07 and won Turkish Super Cup on the first year of his job.
+Under his command Fenerbahçe qualified to the 2007–08 UEFA Champions League knockout stage for the first time in club history, where they beat Sevilla on penalties to advance to the quarter-finals.
+Fenerbahce beat Chelsea 2–1 in the first leg, but Chelsea won 2–0 at Stamford Bridge to eliminate Fenerbahce.
+This was Fenerbahce's best performance in UEFA competitions.

 Zico was given a new nickname by Fenerbahçe fans: Kral Arthur (meaning "King Arthur" in Turkish).
 For the team's nickname King Arthur and his Knights.
-In a chat hosted by uefa.com he pointed out that it is unlikely he will sign a contract extension with Fenerbahçe.
-This was confirmed on 10 June 2008 when he resigned as Fenerbahçe manager.
+On 10 June 2008, he resigned as Fenerbahçe manager after failing to agree on contract terms.

 On 8 September 2008, Zico revealed that he would be interested taking over the vacant managers position at Newcastle United following the resignation of Kevin Keegan.
 He is quoted saying "The Newcastle job is one that I would be very interested in taking.
 It would be a privilege and an honour, I've always wanted to experience the Premier League as I believe I could enjoy much success coaching in England."
-He also commented that he isn't bothered about the structure of the board at Newcastle United, "I am used to working alongside technical directors so this isn't an issue for me.
-It's normal for me to work in those conditions."

 Bunyodkor, CSKA Moscow and Olympiakos

 In 2008, he coached FC Bunyodkor in Uzbekistan, where he won the Uzbekistani Cup and the Uzbek League.
 He subsequently took over at Russian side CSKA Moscow but was fired on 10 September 2009.

-Less than a week later Zico signed a 2-year contract with Olympiacos F.C.
+Less than a week later Zico signed a 2-year contract with Olympiacos.
 Despite the absence of numerous first-team players due to injuries, he led the Greek club to a comfortable 2nd place in Group H of the Champions League, earning the qualification to the knockout stage.
-In the Greek Superleague his first results were also impressive, but the success lasted only till early winter and the fans started to complain about both the results and the playing style of the team.
-On 19 January 2010, after a negative series of 4 matches with just one win, though his team lost only two times (twelve wins and four draws) in the Greek Superleague, Zico was sacked.
+In the Greek Superleague his first results were also impressive, but the success lasted only till early winter and the fans started to complain about both the results and the playing style of the team after a Greek cup elimination at the hands of second division side Panserraikos.
+On 19 January 2010, after a 0-0 draw against Kavala, Zico was sacked, although his team lost only two times (twelve wins and four draws) in the Greek Superleague.

 Iraq

 He signed a contract with Iraq Football Federation on 28 August 2011 and first managed the national team in a match against Jordan on 2 September 2011.
 Zico resigned as coach of the Iraqi national team on 27 November 2012 after little more than a year in the post, saying the country's football association had failed to fulfill the terms of his contract.
-He had 10 wins and six draws in 21 games with Iraq.
+He had ten wins, six draws, and five losses in 21 games with Iraq.